aspiwack/ocaml-heavn/README.md

 which is essentially equivalent to open variants (an element of the universal type is a pair of a key (which carries the type) and a value, sealed together with an existential type).
-There are a number of folklore implementation, _heaven_ uses one based, fittingly, on an open variant (in fact an open gadt: it helps with type safety).
+There are a number of folklore implementation, _heavn_ uses one based, fittingly, on an open variant (in fact an open gadt: it helps with type safety).

 The reason to use a universal type is that with a small modification